What information must a recorded match contain to be used to calculate Evals?

 Next, this dataset is used to fit two formulas—one for goal differential and one for win/draw/loss odds—each based on average team Evals.

 Home‐team advantage appears inherently in the data.
-To model a truly neutral venue, we force the best‐fit line through the origin (0,0).
+To model a truly neutral venue, the best‐fit line is forced through the origin (0,0).

 How can Rlvc be used to determine a player's market value?